Date: 7 October 2019. Petroleum Jelly

 work for Seaweed's water tank I have kept it in my stores.
 At

-some point I'll run across someone who needs it.
-Then I'll pass it along.
+some point I shall run across someone who needs it.
+Then I will pass it along.

 Out here there is an active trading economy.
 The